 And as per the comparative analysis of VPF rates Vs PPF rates done above, it is pretty clear that VPF/EPF rates have been higher mostly.
 And the difference between the two has somewhat increased in recent years.
 So if returns alone were the criteria, then VPF is a clear winner as VPF provides a better return than PPF.

-But I have said this earlier many times that when investing, looking at returns alone is not the right way to compare and pick from various investment options.
+But I have said earlier many times that when investing, looking at returns alone is not the right way to compare and pick from various investment options.
 There are always a few other important factors to consider along with the returns.

 Note – If you wish to understand more about interest calculation of provident fund accounts, then you can also read How interest on PPF Balance is calculated?
 And you can also read more about the impact of PPF rate cuts on your retirement savings.
 Or if you want to know how much savings can you accumulate in PPF, then go ahead give this PPF Calculator (Free Excel sheet) a spin.
 You will get a good understanding of how PPF savings grow over the years.